-The construction of the church was begun by Spanish friars in 1892 but it suffered a heavy damage in 1898.
+The construction of the church was ordered by Spanish friars in 1892.
+San Guillermo church; however, was heavily damaged in 1898.
 Restorations have enabled the structure to be functional until today.

 Existing Conditions of Roads and Bridges

-Other means of transport services is the water transportation which is available in barangays located along lakeshore areas.
-Motorboats and goods of Talisay particularly going to Pulo of San Isidro and Tabla.
+Motorboats transport people and goods of Talisay particularly going to Pulo of San Isidro and Tabla.

 Determinant of Development Needs

 At present, Talisay’s road network is considerably sufficient although its necessity for improvement to facilitate the movement of goods and services from large commercial areas is encouraged; other roads are gravel filled and even become impassable during the rainy season that which is more aggravated by poor drainage causing flood to the roadways.
 These roads need improvement.